wbvguo/BSReadSim/docs/reference/cli.md

 `--format` selects exactly one read representation.
 BAM replaces FASTQ rather than accompanying it. `--gzip-level` controls compressed FASTQ or BAM output;
 it has no byte-level effect on uncompressed FASTQ.
+Compressed FASTQ is a standards-compliant concatenation of deterministic gzip members, which lets processing workers compress ordered batches in parallel.

 The reusable biological state has two consistent names throughout the user
 documentation: the **prepared variant set** and, in bisulfite modes, the